kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson1_Writing_Simple_SELECT_Statements.md

 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
     DepartmentID,
     HireDate,
     -- Compensation analysis
     CASE
-        WHEN DepartmentID = 1 AND Salary < 70000 THEN 'IT: Below Market'
+        WHEN DepartmentID = 1 AND BaseSalary < 70000 THEN 'IT: Below Market'
-        WHEN DepartmentID = 1 AND Salary >= 70000 THEN 'IT: Competitive'
+        WHEN DepartmentID = 1 AND BaseSalary >= 70000 THEN 'IT: Competitive'
-        WHEN DepartmentID = 2 AND Salary < 60000 THEN 'HR: Below Market'
+        WHEN DepartmentID = 2 AND BaseSalary < 60000 THEN 'HR: Below Market'
-        WHEN DepartmentID = 2 AND Salary >= 60000 THEN 'HR: Competitive'
+        WHEN DepartmentID = 2 AND BaseSalary >= 60000 THEN 'HR: Competitive'
-        WHEN DepartmentID = 3 AND Salary < 65000 THEN 'Finance: Below Market'
+        WHEN DepartmentID = 3 AND BaseSalary < 65000 THEN 'Finance: Below Market'
-        WHEN DepartmentID = 3 AND Salary >= 65000 THEN 'Finance: Competitive'
+        WHEN DepartmentID = 3 AND BaseSalary >= 65000 THEN 'Finance: Competitive'
         ELSE 'Other Department'
     END AS CompensationAnalysis,
     -- Risk assessment
     CASE
-        WHEN DATEDIFF(YEAR, HireDate, GETDATE()) > 10 AND Salary < 75000
+        WHEN DATEDIFF(YEAR, HireDate, GETDATE()) > 10 AND BaseSalary < 75000
-             THEN 'High Flight Risk - Long Tenure, Low Pay' WHEN DATEDIFF(YEAR, HireDate, GETDATE()) < 1 AND Salary > 90000
+             THEN 'High Flight Risk - Long Tenure, Low Pay' WHEN DATEDIFF(YEAR, HireDate, GETDATE()) < 1 AND BaseSalary > 90000
              THEN 'New High Investment'
-        WHEN DATEDIFF(YEAR, HireDate, GETDATE()) BETWEEN 2 AND 5 AND Salary BETWEEN 60000 AND 80000
+        WHEN DATEDIFF(YEAR, HireDate, GETDATE()) BETWEEN 2 AND 5 AND BaseSalary BETWEEN 60000 AND 80000
              THEN 'Stable Contributor'
         ELSE 'Standard Risk Profile'
     END AS RiskAssessment,